T0mLam/t0mlam.github.io/_posts/2024-08-23-my-warwick-ifp-experience.md

 Thank you very much for reading to the end of this blog.
 Wish you all the best in your future endeavors and have fun 😆💪.

+If you would leave some comments to this post, press [here](#comments) to skip to the comments section.

 # Memories & Moments

 Here are some photos I took during the Warwick IFP, click on it to see the descriptions.

 {% include gallery %}

+# Comments